HaziqAfandi/FYP-Media-Art/README.md

 - Words from the one that we love or from the closest such as parents for example can somehow give us the motivational spirit.
 - This happen due to that we trust these people and we tend to believe in them in order to believe in ourselves.
 - The result from this motivation can makes us more matured and grown up as we can actually be more independent and plan well for the future.
+4.Asha
+-The short form for the name of Aishah.
+-In Sanskrit means Hope and Desire.
+-In Swahili means Life.
+-In Arabic means Woman and Life.

 ## Case Studies
 Nike commercials